Vossloh G 400 B

 The Vossloh G400B is a B diesel-hydraulic shunting locomotive.
 The G400B is technically identical to the G322, except for some details like different final drives.
 It was renamed as G400B to fit in the new numbering scheme used in the 4th generation programme.

 Operations

 Vossloh built 6 stock locomotives for leasing, used by different operators.
 Four locomotives were eventually sold to leasing company northrail.

 A second batch of 13 locomotives was built for Dutch train maintenance company NedTrain.
 These locomotives are slightly longer due to the fitting of extra coupling equipment, and are used to shunt trains around their workshops.
+These locomotives were purchased by Nederlandse Spoorwegen's Irish subsidiary, NS Financial Services Company, for approximately €11.5 million to "reduce its tax liability" in the Netherlands, and then leased them back to NS.